Raja Ranguski: Production

 Dharani Dharan and Shirish, who made his acting debut with Metro (2016), announced that they would make a film together during September 2016.
 The following month, Yuvan Shankar Raja was signed on to work as the music composer, a move which raised the profile of the project.
 In late December 2016, Pooja Devariya was signed on to portray the lead female role, while the title was revealed to be Raja Ranguski, with the end of the name taken from writer Sujatha's pen name and the mosquito's name from Enthiran (2010).
 Production began during the first week of January, with the team suggesting that they would shoot for two straight months to wrap up filming work.
 A few days after the shoot began, Devariya was replaced by Chandini Tamilarasan after the former fell ill.
 The team were not able to delay the shoot and subsequently opted to sign on a new actress to keep to their schedule.
-Anupama Kumar joined the team to essay an important role.
-The much awaited official trailer of 'Raja Ranguski' has hit the web and has already begun trending.
-Director Dharani Dharan who has given us films like ‘Burma’, ‘Jackson Durai’ is all set to engage us with a cop investigative thriller in 'Raja Ranguski'.